yekrangiariana/un-aligned-hugo/content/gordian/issue-1.md

 title: "The broken covenant: When belief betrays and the faithful must rebel"
 date: 2025-09-01
 slug: "issue-1"
-description: "At its heart, faith is a promise—a covenant of justice, refuge, and truth.
+description: "At its heart, faith is a promise—a covenant of justice, refuge and truth.
 But across the world, that covenant lies in pieces, shattered by leaders who offer platitudes for violence and dogma as a shield for indifference.
 From this betrayal, however, a rebellion of conscience is rising."
 issueNumber: 1
 volume: 9
 tagline: ""